 Pull is also a much easier system to manage.
-Other than maintaining the to do queue, managers have little to do.
-They don’t have to search out which developer has capacity, who is a best fit or who should pick it up.
-As opposed to push which not only requires managers to still maintain some form of priority list, but also directly assigning the tasks to developers.
+Other than maintaining the to-do queue, managers have little to do.
+They don’t have to search out which developer has the capacity, who is the best fit or who should pick it up.
+As opposed to push which not only requires managers to still maintain some form of priority list but also directly assigning the tasks to developers.
 At this point, any responsible manager will take in to account how much work each developer is assigned and if they have the time to get this done by the due date.
-Hello management overhead!
+Hello, management overhead!

 Push does have benefits.
 Those very silos I mentioned previously can be a positive when an urgent bug comes in.
 In those instances “pushing” the task on to the developer who will be the quickest to fix it makes sense right?
 Right.

-Except for the fact that developer is currently fully loaded with their own to do list!
+Except for the fact that the developer is currently fully loaded with their own to-do list!
 So what are you to do?
-If you put this task on them immediately then it will push back all the work they currently have in their to do list or require the PM to reassign it to another developer.
+If you put this task on them immediately then it will push back all the work they currently have on their to-do list or require the PM to reassign it to another developer.
 Remember that management overhead we previously said hello to?
-Well say hello again!
+Well, say hello again!

 However, in a pull system, the task goes to the top of to-do and is then picked up when the next developer has availability.
 The rest of the tasks still get tackled in priority order and there is minimal to no impact on the rest of the team.

 But what if we’re adamant that this task needs to be done by one specific developer?
-Well that’s alright, break WIP.
-No “rules” are so strict that they can’t be bent, and if the bug is truly that important and this developer is truly that key to it’s completion, then allowing that developer to break WIP and move on to this task before moving back to finish their previous task is OK, indeed it’s encouraged.
-The key difference with pull here is that no other work is effected.
-Only the current task that developer is subsequently ignoring is delayed.
-The rest of the to do queue is untouched and will be picked up by the next available developer.
+Well, that’s alright, break WIP.
+No “rules” are so strict that they can’t be bent, and if the bug is truly that important and this developer is truly that key to its completion, then allowing that developer to break WIP and move on to this task before moving back to finish their previous task is OK, indeed it’s encouraged.
+The key difference with pull here is that no other work is affected.
+Only the current task that the developer is subsequently ignoring is delayed.
+The rest of the todo queue is untouched and will be picked up by the next available developer.